AWS-Learning-Club-UP-Mindanao/knowledge_base/docs/Workshops/Cloud Computing/Backbone of AWS/09 - Creating an auto scaling group.md

-# How to Set Up an Auto Scaling Group in EC2
+# Seting Up an Auto Scaling Group in EC2

 ## Prerequisites
 Before creating an Auto Scaling Group, ensure that: